MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/ec2-compliance.md

 ## EC2 Instance Migration between AZs

-- We can use an AMI to migrate the instance: create an AMI in the original AZ -> restore the AMI in the new AZ
+- We can use an AMI to migrate an instance:
+      *create an AMI in the original AZ -> restore the AMI in the new AZ*

 ## Cross-Account AMI Sharing

 - We can share an AMI with another AWS account
 - Sharing an AMI does not affect the ownership of the AMI
 - We can share AMIs that have unencrypted volumes and volumes that are encrypted with a customer managed key
-- If we share an AMI with encrypted volumes, we must share also any customer managed keys to be able to decrypt the volume
+- If we share an AMI with encrypted volumes, we must also share any customer managed keys so as to enable volume decryption

 ## Cross-Account AMI Copy

 - If we copy an AMI that has been shared, we will be the owner of the new AMI in our account
-- THe owner of the source AMI must grant read permissions for the storage that backs the AMI (EBS Snapshot)
+- The owner of the source AMI must grant read permissions for the storage that backs the AMI (EBS Snapshot)

 ## EC2 Instance Compliance